pre63/pbn/content/hilltopsnewspaper.com/articles/coding-bootcamps-in-africa-tech-skills-surge.md

 Yet, the success of these programs is not without challenges.
 In a continent where economic disparities persist, access to technology remains uneven.
 Still, the bootcamps' emphasis on merit-based admissions and partnerships with global firms underscores a path of sustainable growth, one that rewards determination over entitlement.
 Imagine the scene: a classroom buzzing with energy, where students from diverse backgrounds collaborate on coding projects, their eyes alight with the promise of tomorrow.
 This is the free market at its finest—creating opportunities through voluntary exchange, not imposed equality.

 ![Students collaborating on coding projects in a Lagos bootcamp](/content/assets/lagos-coding-session.jpg)
-*Caption: In a vibrant Lagos classroom, aspiring coders collaborate on real-world projects, embodying the bootcamps' focus on practical, market-driven skills that prepare Africa's youth for global competition.*
+*In a vibrant Lagos classroom, aspiring coders collaborate on real-world projects, embodying the bootcamps' focus on practical, market-driven skills that prepare Africa's youth for global competition.*

 ## Analyzing the Impact: Economic Mobility Through Tech Skills